pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 12. Screw in the RPLidar's extra micro-USB pin extender to the support section
 13. Attach the two PiCamera holder parts to the rear of the Lidar support section, and screw in the camera (2M screws and nuts are needed)
 12. Attach the top-most Raspberry Pi and UPS platform to the rear with screw pillars.
+13. Attach the rear lidar holder with the rear lidar attached to it
-13. Attach the Raspberry Pi with the UPS Hat to the top.
+14. Attach the Raspberry Pi with the UPS Hat to the top.
-14. Make all necessary wired connections by referring to schematic files.
+15. Make all wired connections by referring to schematic files.

 # Peripherals Interface Board